 Health Technology Wales

 We worked with Health Technology Wales to help them map and track their strategic, national approach to the identification, appraisal and adoption of new health technologies into health and care settings across NHS Wales.
 They are using OutNav to help understand how their recommendations are put into practice to improve patient outcomes.
-We have written a case study about this work
+We have written a case study about this work.

 Life Sciences Hub Wales

 Life Sciences Hub Wales is an arms-length body of the Welsh Government that exists to help propel inspiring life science innovations into frontline use in health and social care in Wales.
 They work as a dynamic interface that supports industry, health and social care organisations and academic institutions with the common goal of using new ideas to manage, avert and prevent poor health.
+They are using OutNav to help them understand the impact and value of the activities they deliver, and to develop organisational objectives and recommendations for their work.

-Since autumn 2020 we have been working closely with Midlothian Health and Social Care Partnership to help them tell the story of the difference they make to the people of Midlothian.
-This work has been over two phases, with the first focusing on mapping and evaluating work in relation to strategic commissioning, frailty work and the Number 11 service.
+Since 2020 we have been working closely with Midlothian Health and Social Care Partnership to help them tell the story of the difference they make to the people of Midlothian.

 In phase two we are working with new service areas, including unpaid carers and learning disability and autism, to explore their work in a way which is consistent with a strategic level outcome map for the Partnership.
 Working in this way is highly innovative but challenging, and our shared learning on how best to use OutNav at partnership level has been considerable.